If none of these apply to you, you can also explore ways to meet the standard.

 This discount is temporarily closed to new applicants.

 London-licensed taxis are exempt from ULEZ charges.
 They are currently subject to a 15-year age limit - we are currently reviewing proposals to reduce this to 12 years.

-All newly licensed taxis must be capable of producing zero emissions.
+All newly licensed taxis must be zero emission capable (ZEC) vehicles.
 Find out more about how we plan to have the cleanest taxi fleet in the world.

-PHV's that do not meet the emissions standards must pay the full ULEZ charge to drive within the zone.
+PHV's that do not meet the emissions standards and are not wheelchair-accessible must pay the full ULEZ charge to drive within the zone.